BryanKCodes/tp/docs/UserGuide.md

 Searches for people by **keyword(s)** in their **name**.
 If multiple keywords are given, people with at least 1 keyword in their name will be shown.
 Matching is **case-insensitive** and based on **whole words only** (not partial matches!).
+This is for convenience (even though e.g. `gamerval115` and `GamerVal115` can both be in the system)

 **Format:**
 `find KEYWORD [MORE_KEYWORDS...]`